aaronfinke/serial_xds/README.md

 Introduction
 ----------------
-serial_xds is a python program that process data for serail osscilation crystallography
+serial_xds is a python program that process data for serial oscillation crystallography

 Usage
 ----------------